 About

-We organise a year-round schedule of events to inspire creativity and deepen our connection to the natural world.
-We create opportunities try new things, learning from each other across the generations.
+We are an all-volunteer organisation with a year-round schedule of events to inspire creativity and deepen connections to the natural world.

 Llangoed Harvest Festival